ahadjixenofontos/pres-data-intersections/PITCHME.md

 Data scientist became the sexiest job of the 21st century.

-The hype around data science is has some positive and some negative consequences, if you'll allow me this binary.
+The hype around data science is has some positive and some negative consequences, if you'll allow me this binary classification of things as good and bad.

 +++